manoloarbulu/StockChat/README.md

    - QueueExchange: RabbitMQ Queue Exchange used for this solution
 3. ApiBotUrl: API Bot URL used for handling the stock command.

-There's a self installation file located in (/StockChat/StockChat/Deploy/StockChat.deploy.cmd) that will extract all the required files to run the application, the *appsettings.json* file is located in the *StockChat.zip* file.
+There's a self installation [StockChat.deploy.cmd](/StockChat/StockChat/Deploy/StockChat.deploy.cmd) that will extract all the required files to run the application, the *appsettings.json* file is located in the *StockChat.zip* file.

 ## Stock Bot